History BA (Tripos)

 Options on changing course

-It is possible in certain circumstances to transfer to a different Tripos after Part I, although the flexibility of the History Tripos, and the fact that some Part II options are shared with faculties such as Human, Social and Political Sciences (HSPS) and Classics, mean that very few students opt to do so.
-A very small number of students each year take a two-year Part II in History, having completed Part I in another subject, such as English or Economics.
+It is possible in certain circumstances to transfer to a different Tripos after Part IA or IB, although the flexibility of the History Tripos, and the fact that some Part II options are shared with faculties such as Human, Social and Political Sciences (HSPS) and Classics, mean that very few students opt to do so.
+Those seeking to transfer Tripos should discuss the options with their College Director of Studies, in the first instance.
+The University regulations for continuing in Part II of the History Tripos, are set out under the guidance link below.